Introduction to data outputs and FLOW's public API

 UDP sinks

 UDP sinks let applications subscribe to their output via the UDP protocol.
-All status updates are automatically sent to every device that has subscribed until a timeout expires.
+All status updates are automatically sent to every client that has subscribed until a timeout expires.
 Therefore UDP sinks are suitable in applications where it’s critical to know about every situation update as fast as possible.
 Some UDP sinks also support the query-response mode of communication, but options regarding the types of outputs are not as wide.
 Learn more about UDP sinks.

 Webhooks